Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 part or the "P" or "E" of the exponent part or both.
 Note it’s "P" for hexadecimal floats ("E" would be an hexadecimal digit).

-The `X` is not repeated for the fractional part of hexadecimal, it only appears for the integer part.
+The `X` is not repeated for the fractional part of hexadecimal float, it only appears for the integral part, even if it’s empty (ex.
+"0x.1P0" where the integral part is empty but "x" is still there).

 If a decimal float is preceded by at least one space and its integer part is zero, it is allowed to omit it, although it is better avoided, to avoid visual